 Key Visual for Princess Connect!
 Re:Dive (TV)

-It’s highly likely that it was received poorly due to Shadowverse advertising it as some BIG NEWS (website now redirects you to the Anime page) which in fact may led to a lot of misinterpretation and misrepresentation.
+There hasn’t been much attention given to the Shadowverse anime, whose only real form of announcement was an updated trailer, revealed at the Shadowverse RAGE finals, where the Shadowverse E-sports official tournament is generally held (More info).
+It seemed that the initial announcement of the anime reception was… poorly received, from both Shadowverse players and fans.
+It’s highly likely that it was received poorly due to Shadowverse advertising it as some BIG NEWS(website now redirects you to the Anime page)which in fact may led to a lot of misinterpretation and misrepresentation.
 An example being, one of the top comments replied with an image, where the bottom text (obviously modified for meme purposes) mentioned keyphrases such as, “Refund!” and “Yeah, what’s going on?”
 Another reply simply memes on the situation where episode 1 would include a card, Bahamut, destroying everything in play.
 Replies like these conveys the general confusion and possible disappointment of this fan and possibly a large chunk of the fanbase judging by its likes and retweets.
 Also, there is no note of Shadowvere’s 9th Class, Portalcraft which hints that the Anime might’ve been in production before Portalcraft was released (2018), or Portalcraft is reserved for a surprise.

 One response was this edited image conveying specific phrases such as “Refund!” and “Yeah, what’s going on?”